codenvibes/alx-backend-javascript/0x02-ES6_classes/README.md

 Import `Building` from `5-building.js`.

-Implement a class named SkyHighBuilding that extends from Building:
+Implement a class named `SkyHighBuilding` that extends from `Building`:

 Constructor attributes:
 sqft (Number) (must be assigned to the parent class Building)